ponyfoo/articles/drafts/ng.md

 > 1. [**`$$prevSibling`**][12] Previous sibling scope, if any; or `null`
 > 1. [**`$$nextSibling`**][13] Next sibling scope, if any; or `null`

 No surprises there.
 Navigating scopes like this would be utter non-sense.
-Sometimes accessing the `$parent` scope might seem right, but there are better, _less coupled_ ways to deal with parental communication than **tightly binding people-scopes together**.
+Sometimes accessing the `$parent` scope might seem appropriate, but there are always better, _less coupled_, ways to deal with parental communication than **tightly binding people-scopes together**.
 One such way is using event listeners, our next batch of scope properties!

 ## Events and partying: spreading the word